datafolklabs/cement-gitbook/utilities/filesystem.md

 ## Filesystem Paths

-Best practice when working with paths is to use `os.path.join()` to ensure cross-platform compatibility, however also expanding the absolute path to account for things like `~` \(user home dir\) on Linux.
+Best practice when working with paths is to use `os.path.join()` to ensure cross-platform compatibility and also expanding the absolute path to account for things like `~` \(user home dir\) on Linux.
 We've created a number of helpers to meld these together for common tasks:

 {% tabs %}
 {% tab title="Example: Filesystem Paths" %}